Church of St. Mary the Virgin

 The Parish Church of St. Mary the Virgin, standing in a prominent position on the higher ground to the north of the village, has been the centre of the Christian community in Titchmarsh for some 800 years.
 The Church is remarkable for its magnificent tower, its long and lofty clerestory, its spacious Chancel, and for its light and uncluttered interior.
 It also houses a collection of unique and interesting wall monuments.
 The building that you see today is not the first Church to have existed on this site.
 The remains of a C12th doorway in the chancel are the only relic of the Norman building, and the subsequent centuries have each made their distinctive architectural contribution.
 The building assumed its present appearance when, late in the C15th, the tower, clerestory and porch were added, and the present perpendicular style windows were inserted.
 In the late 17th and early 18th century the Pickering family contributed a number of important memorials, including one to John Dryden the Poet Laureate.
 In the 19th century a number of the windows had stained glass inserted, a vestry was added in the northwest corner, and much of the internal woodwork was replaced (including the pews, recently adapted to provide more mobile seating).

-The Parochial Church Council meets every month on the second Wednesday.
-The annual vestry and parochial church meeting is held each year in the second week of April.
+The Parochial Church Council (PCC) meets every month on the second Wednesday.
+The annual vestry and parochial church meeting is held each year in April and is open to the public.
 Members of the village wishing to assist in the running of the church are welcome to join the council and should contact one of the churchwardens.
-Current members of the PCC are:
+More…